 Early Departures: Students who leave campus during the school day must have written permission and be signed out at the office by an authorized adult.
 Asking new people to pick up your child will cause problems.
 Make sure we have received prior authorization-both the office and teacher need to know.
 Students must check back in at the office upon return to the campus during the school day.
 If a student calls you requesting something, please confirm it with the office or teacher (i.e., students should get permission to call parents during the day and parents do not call/text their students during the day).
 We consider after-school departures final, and the student is not permitted to return to campus unless an authorized adult actively supervises.
-Don't allow the child to text/call the parent directly to pick them up early (the school staff needs to know).
+We don't allow the child to text/call the parent directly to pick them up early.

-Tardiness: Students are considered tardy if they are not in their seats when the bell rings at 7:50 a.m. or at the beginning of a class period.
+Tardiness: Students are considered tardy if they are not unpacked, ready for school and in their seats when the bell rings at 7:50 a.m. or at the beginning of a class period.
 A tardy is issued up to 2 hours after the beginning of school, 2-4 hours late is recorded as one-half day's absence.
-Students who arrive over 4 hours late have the day recorded as a full-day's absence.
-Students arriving after 11:50 a.m. are counted as absent for the entire day.
 Students leaving before noon will be recorded as a half-day absent.
 We encourage you to make medical appointments outside of school hours.
 Tardy students report to the teacher and receive an admittance slip.
 Five tardies per quarter is excessive.
 We appreciate your support with your resolving any issues that cause repeated tardiness.